yurong0404/ComCNN/README.md

 $ python3 evaluate.py
 $ python3 evaluate_by_loc.py
 ```
-After evaluating, the results will be saved in "./training_checkpoints/model_name/parameters" and "./training_checkpoints/model_name/performance"
+After evaluating, the results will be saved at "./training_checkpoints/model_name/parameters" and "./training_checkpoints/model_name/performance_by_loc"
 ***
 ## Change configuration
 please edit the config.py file